FernandaFranco/170-study-guide/topics_review.md

 A solution to this is to always sanitize user input in the server-side code.
 Other option is to disallow HTML and JavaScript user input.
-If you do need to display code input by the user, a solution would be to always escape user input data when displaying it, so the browser doesn't interpret as code.
+If you do need to display code input by the user, a solution would be to always escape user input data when displaying it (client-side code?), so the browser doesn't interpret as code.